Sinister (film): Design

 In crafting a look for Bughuul, Cargill initially kept to the idea of a sinister Willy Wonka before realizing that audiences might find it "silly" and kill the potential for the film becoming a series.
 Looking for inspiration, Derrickson typed the word "horror" into flickr and searched through 500,000 images.
 He narrowed the images down to 15, including a photograph of a ghoul which was tagged simply "Natalie".
 Cargill was particularly struck by "Natalie" and decided: "What if it's just this guy?".
 He and Derrickson contacted the photographer and purchased the rights to use the image for $500.
 Derrickson explained that the image appealed to him because it reminded him of the makeup and costumes worn by performers in black metal, while remaining unique enough so as not to be directly linked to the genre; Derrickson had previously researched black metal while looking for inspiration for Bughuul's symbol, which is ritualistically painted at the scene of each of the film's murder sequences.
 Some of the background music for these murder sequences was taken from ambient tracks by bands associated with the Norwegian black metal scene, including Ulver and Aghast.

 Filming

 Principal photography for Sinister began in autumn of 2011, after Ethan Hawke and Juliet Rylance signed on to star in the film.
-The Super 8 segments were shot first, using actual Super 8 cameras and film stock, in order to maintain the aesthetic authenticity of home-shot Super 8 footage.
+The Super 8 found footage segments were shot first, using actual Super 8 cameras and film stock, in order to maintain the aesthetic authenticity of home-shot Super 8 footage.
 Principal photography took place on Long Island.
 In an interview with Bleeding Cool, screenwriter Cargill admitted that Hawke's character got his name (Ellison Oswalt) from writer Harlan Ellison and comedian/writer Patton Oswalt.
 Cargill keeps books by both men on his shelves.